 This product is from Soft Floor Kids and for just under £23, you can equip your home gym flooring space with 16 30cm x 30cm interlocking cork tiles.
 Compared with other materials, cork is definitely more economical.

 This flooring has great durability that is suitable for a variety of workouts.
 It’s slight bouncy quality means it’s easy on our joints when doing cardio-based workouts and HIITs.
 Cork is also a sturdy material meaning it can handle the weight of dumbbells, medicine balls and kettlebells.
-If you love a kettlebell workout, read our article on kettlebell benefits and uses here.

 If you’re a sustainability conscious individual, then this material is for you.
 Soft Floor Kids’ cork tiles are made entirely from environmentally-friendly recycled materials that are also biodegradable.